Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ]  Use markdown to organize your ReadMe.
 -----

-### Part 2 - Save it using your command line, Git, and deploy on Github
+### Part 2 - Go live with GitHub

-- [ ] Use git to check the diff of each changed file to be sure the changes are what you want.
-- [ ] Add the changed files one at a time, commit with a short message about what you changed, and push to github.
+- [ ] Commit and push any uncommitted changes to GitHub

-**Go live with GitHub**
 - [ ] Go into the settings of your portfolio-website repo in Github and create a link for your live site
 - [ ] Make the link to your live github.io site clickable on your ReadMe.
 -----